mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- 2 deep and sharp potholes in the road, close to the metal covers, 19th October :- [8314135](https://www.fixmystreet.com/report/8314135)
+- The green filter light is not working, 19th October :- [8314118](https://www.fixmystreet.com/report/8314118)
 - Large deep pothole on Porchester road, 19th October :- [8313789](https://www.fixmystreet.com/report/8313789)
 - Road sign broken and stolen from corner of The Lawns, 19th October :- [8313345](https://www.fixmystreet.com/report/8313345)
 - All slips roads and roundabout covered in litter and rubbish, 19th October :- [8313115](https://www.fixmystreet.com/report/8313115)